A Scientific Dissent from Darwinism: Affiliations and credentials

-At least one other signatory, Forrest Mims, has neither a PhD nor any formal academic training in science.
-Additionally, at least seven signatories have their advanced degrees from outside the areas of "engineering, mathematics, computer science, biology, chemistry, or one of the other natural sciences" that are currently being recruited: Ronald R. Crawford has his Ed.D. in Science Education, David Berlinski has his PhD in Philosophy, Tom McMullen has his PhD in the History & Philosophy of Science, Angus Menuge has his PhD in the Philosophy of Psychology, and Stephen C. Meyer has his PhD in the Philosophy of Science; and at least six, Jeffrey M. Schwartz, Ricardo León Borquez (incorrectly listed as "Ricardo Leon"), Gage Blackstone, Daniel Galassini, Mary A. Brown and Thomas C. Majerus, have professional doctorates (such as an MD, DVM or PharmD), rather than holding a research doctorate (such as a PhD).

 Also, in early editions of the list, Richard Sternberg was described as "Richard Sternberg, Invertebrate Zoology, National Museum of Natural History, Smithsonian Institution" though Sternberg was never a Smithsonian staff member, but an unpaid research associate.
 At the time of signing the list Sternberg was the outgoing editor of the Proceedings of the Biological Society of Washington, a minor biology journal, where he played a central role in a peer-review controversy.
 Later versions of the list mention Sternberg's affiliation with Sternberg's alma maters, Florida International University and Binghamton University.
-At present Sternberg is a Staff Scientist with GenBank, the genetic database at the National Institutes of Health.
+At present Sternberg is a staff scientist with GenBank, the genetic database at the National Institutes of Health.

 Critics also say the Discovery Institute inflates the academic credentials and affiliations of signatories such as Henry F. Schaefer.
 The institute prominently and frequently asserts that Schaefer has been nominated for the Nobel Prize in Chemistry.
 Barbara Forrest and others allege that the Discovery Institute is inflating his reputation by constantly referring to him as a "five-time nominee for the Nobel Prize" despite that Nobel Prize nominations remain confidential for fifty years and there being about 250–300 nominations per prize per year.

 By analysing the data for 34 British, or British-trained signatories of the Dissent list, the anti-creationist British Centre for Science Education raised doubts about the claimed affiliations and relevant expertise of those on the list.